sisl/MADRL/README.md

 - [Multi-Agent Walker](https://github.com/sisl/MADRL/blob/master/madrl_environments/walker/multi_walker.py)
 - [Multi-Ant](https://github.com/sisl/MADRL/blob/master/madrl_environments/mujoco/ant/multi_ant.py)

+A maintained version of the first three environments with various fixes is included with PettingZoo (https://github.com/PettingZoo-Team/PettingZoo, https://www.pettingzoo.ml/sisl)

 ## Requirements

 This package requires both [OpenAI Gym](https://github.com/openai/gym) and a forked version of [rllab](https://github.com/rejuvyesh/rllab/tree/multiagent) (the multiagent branch).
 There are a number of other requirements which can be found